Giving Thanks, at Work

 • Thank the families.
 For employees who frequently work nights and weekends — which is time away from their families — consider paying for dinner and a movie or a weekend getaway for the entire family.

 • Make sure the reward fits.
 When designing your rewards and recognition program, keep in mind that some employees may value time off to pursue personal interests more than cash or equity.
-There are companies like BlueBoard, that specialize in giving experiences rather than cash for employee rewards.
 Either way, make sure the reward you're offering resonates with your employees.

 Seema Desai Startup CPO